 The MSc in Immunology is a full-time (12 month) course, which starts in October.
-The course is organises as follow:
+The course is organised as follows:

 Find out more about the programme structure

-First degree or equivalelent in medicine, biological dentistry or veterinary medicine, with the minimum of second class honours.
+First degree or equivalent in medicine, biomedical science, biological dentistry or veterinary medicine, with the minimum of second class honours.

 Is this programme for you?